Guillaumecorbisier/blogdown.source/content/post/2018-11-11-albinism-what-is-this.md

 3 type of melanocyte exist in the epiderm, eye and hair, These three types is managed by different gene and mutation can cause modification.

 # Albino in society
+Many people ar affected by albinism in human society it can cause problem of racism.
+In amerindian population albino are treated like savior and chief or are use for sacrifice, this big difference is caused by the difference of religion between all tribs.In africa albino are persecuted, murdered in some contry because they think albino have organ that can heal ill obsously that's not true but some people are specialised in creation of potion withh albino organ.
+People change and now judgement exist against persecutor but no "potion" maker were been judge .
+Albinism is more present in Africa but all population are affected.Human have made a law against the hunt of albino animal in some country.
 # Desavantage of the albino for animal
 This desavantages cause a selection important in the animal world the white fur cause reject in the group (animal don’t like other different animal) so reproduction is very difficult and this is hard to survive lonely for many species of animal but albino is sometimes less hunt by the predator because they think the albino is ill and not really good to eat but with white fur the albino don’t have any cameo and are more easily catchable in a normal biome.
-Advandages and incoveniants are not very balanced and the problem of rejection, cameo and cancer with the contact of the light on their skin make a big selection i hope find one time a population of albino to make some research and discover many explication.
+Advandages and incoveniants are not very balanced and the problem of rejection, cameo and cancer with the contact of the light on their skin make a big selection.
+This difference can be an advantages in a specific zone ?
+Any results can confirm this hypothesis i hope find one day some information about.